x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### extracted

 *String* *nullable*.
-Extracted is a timestamp indicating when the data have been extracted from the data source.
+A timestamp indicating when the data have been extracted from the data source, and formatted according to the ISO-8601 standard.
 Example:

-    "extracted": "2012-05-04T03:30:00"
+    "extracted": "2012-05-04T03:30:00Z"

 ### embargoDate

 *String* *nullable*.
-EmbargoDate holds an ISO-8601 time period before which the data included in this message is not available.
+EmbargoDate holds an ISO-8601 time period before which the data included in this message are not available.
 Example:

     "embargoDate": "2012-05-04"

 ### source

 *Array* *nullable*.
-Source provides human-readable information about the source of the data.
+Human-readable information about the source of the data.
 Example:

     "source": [
       "European Central Bank and European Commission"